Virtual homology of limit groups and profinite rigidity of direct products: Introduction

 \begin{maincor}[Corollary \ref{mflds2}] Let $M$ be an aspherical, closed manifold of dimension $n$.
 Then: \begin{enumerate} \item if $\pi_1(M)$ is fully residually free and $n\ge 3$ then $M \cong T^n$. \item if $\pi_1(M)$ is residually free and $n\ge 5$ then $M$ has a finite cover that is homeomorphic to the direct product of a torus and finitely many closed surfaces. \end{enumerate} \end{maincor}

-Virtual Betti numbers of finitely generated groups have been studied before on numerous occasions: in \cite{Bridson2015}, Bridson and Kochloukova show that the virtual first Betti number of a finitely presented nilpotent-by-abelian-by-finite group is finite, and in \cite{dessi}, Kochloukova and Mokari show that the same holds for some abelian-by-polycyclic groups.
-Agol \cite{agol}, Venkataramana \cite{Venkataramana2008-nl} and Cooper, Long and Reid \cite{Cooper2007} each show that under some conditions the virtual first Betti number of arithmetic hyperbolic $3$-manifold groups is infinite.
-We remark that Agol's resolution of the Virtually Fibered Conjecture for closed hyperbolic $3$-manifolds \cite[Theorem 9.2]{Agol13} yields a simple way of calculating virtual Betti numbers of closed hyperbolic $3$-manifolds; see Proposition \ref{3mfld}.
-In \Cref{virtual_Bettis} we give more examples of calculations of virtual Betti numbers of groups.
+Virtual Betti numbers of finitely generated groups have been studied before on numerous occasions (see, for instance, \cite{Bridson2015, dessi, agol, Venkataramana2008-nl, Cooper2007}).
+In fact, Agol's resolution of the Virtual Haken conjecture \cite{Agol13} shows that the first and second virtual betti numbers of closed hyperbolic three manifolds are infinite (see also Remark \ref{agol_reid_rmk}).
+In \Cref{virtual_Bettis} we give more examples of calculations of virtual Betti numbers.